Warehouse District, Cleveland: From industrial to residential

 The metamorphosis to the Warehouse District's current state began with the opening of Hilarities Comedy Club in the late 1980s (Hilarities has since moved to E. 4th Street).
 The transformation of the district initially sought to attract artists in live-work spaces, but rent and popularity became too high, and drove artists to nearby Cleveland neighborhoods of Tremont or the St. Clair Superior.

 Artists Steven B. Smith and S. Judson Wilcox were two early "urban pioneers": artists who settled the Warehouse District in Cleveland in 1981.
 Artists, musicians and renegades moved there to revel in Cleveland's industrial beauty.

 Smith's spot in the warehouse became a gathering spot for other artists in the building, including S. Judson Wilcox, Melissa Jay Craig (AKA "Field Marshal May Midwest"), Laszlo Gyorki, Ken Nevadomi, Randy Rigutto, Jay Clements, Beth Wolfe and others.
 Guests were offered keepsakes of miniature toy soldiers, babies in plastic bubbles or poetry.

 Spaces Gallery was located on the first floor, making the warehouse the de facto epicenter of creative activity.

 The affordability of Cleveland neighborhoods periodically caused mass migrations of artists.
 In the 80s, Smith was one of the urban pioneers to move into the Warehouse District.
 In 1985, he was one of many artists who moved from the warehouses to Tremont, in the typical pattern where artists move into undesirable but inexpensive neighborhoods, fixing up old buildings in which to live and work.

 Although more than half of the original eight-block area has been razed and replaced by parking lots, by 2000 the remaining restored buildings were home to many restaurants and clubs.
-West Sixth Street is known as the heart of the district where various nightclubs, bars, and high-end restaurants including the Velvet Dog's rooftop patio bar, high-end Lebanese cuisine at Taza, Blue Pointe Grill, and Johnny's Downtown, are located.
+West Sixth Street is known as the heart of the district where various nightclubs, bars, and high-end restaurants are located.

 The neighborhood has also seen many of the rehabilitated warehouses converted to office and residential space.
 The ornate Victorian age facades of these historic warehouses are often preserved and restored, while the interiors of the buildings experience complete transformation into contemporary and trendy spaces.
 Its apartments and condominiums have been responsible for a large portion of downtown Cleveland's recent population growth.
 Most of the remaining structures have been rehabilitated, and developers have started to plan and build infill construction projects.